codenerix/django-codenerix-invoicing/README.rst

 ******************

 This project is backed by `Centrologic <http://www.centrologic.com/>`_.
 You can discover more in `CODENERIX.com <http://www.codenerix.com/>`_.
-If you need help implementing or hosting django-codenerix-extensions, please contact us: http://www.centrologic.com/contacto/
+If you need help implementing or hosting django-codenerix-invoicing, please contact us: http://www.centrologic.com/contacto/

 .. image:: http://www.centrologic.com/wp-content/uploads/2015/09/logo-centrologic.png